 Brand L was growing at a steady 2% per year, driven by its strong position in those six markets.
 It had a loyal base of customers who were mainly 30 to 45 year old women

-The company’s board thought 2% was too low.
+The company’s board thought 2% growth was too low.
 They challenged the brand team to accelerate the growth rate.
-We can use the Ansoff Matrix (see our guide to marketing innovation) to look at their options.
+They used the Ansoff Matrix to look at their options.

 Market penetration was what the brand was already doing to deliver its 2% steady growth.